AnthonyMath1022/AnthonyMath1022/README.md

 - 👋 Hi, I’m @AnthonyMath1022
-- 👀 I’m interested in the Application of Mathematic and Statistical model in Finance and Economic
+- 👀 I’m interested in Mathematic, Economic and Finance
 - 🌱 I’m currently learning Applied Mathematic in NDHU, discovering the appication of Mathematics, Machine Learning, Deep Learning and Reinforcement Learning in Economic and Finance